 - Greear speaks of his “three options,” our willingness or unwillingness to do God’s will, our obedience or disobedience, repentance and faith, which all presuppose genuine human freedom.

 - Greear stressed God’s acceptance of us based on the work of Christ.
 Who does God accept?
 Who is included in God’s acceptance?
-If it is given as a gift, may all receive it or just to some predestined to it receive it?
+If acceptance is given as a gift, may all receive it or only those who are predestined to salvation?
 As he says, “…because of Jesus you have the absolute approval of the only One whose opinion matters.”
 On Calvinism, what is God’s opinion of me, you, and any others?
 We do not know.

 - We know the love and grace of God to us because of an objective historical event – the cross.
-That is, as the Son of God, Christ’s historical, objective, public death on a cross demonstrates God’s disposition of love and mercy to all persons who hear about that event.
-It is the good news to them.
+That is, as the Son of God, Christ’s historical, objective, public death on a cross demonstrates God’s disposition of love and mercy to all persons.
+Therefore, those who hear about that event are confronted with and assured of God’s love for them.
+This message is the good news to them.
 Greear writes, “…Jesus gave us the clearest and most complete picture of the glory of God.
 In the cross we see the magnanimity of God’s grace…He rescued us out of the jaws of death by substituting Himself in our place…He did that for you because you are a treasure to him…Believing the gospel is not only the way we become Christians, it is the power that enables us to do, every moment of every day, the very things Jesus commands us to do.”

-- The gospel has the power to produce love of God in the heart.
+- The gospel has the power to produce genuine, lasting love for God from the heart.

 It is not at all evident how the Reformed definition of sovereignty and the Calvinist soteriological doctrines are coherent with what Greear has stated in this book about God’s love, mercy grace, and acceptance to all persons which are certainly key elements of the biblical gospel which means “good news.”
 Yet Greear affirms Calvinism.
 Therefore, for all that he has affirmed about the gospel as “good news” and Calvinist sovereignty and predestination, in the end, Greear is what I would call a confused, inconsistent Calvinist.
 His Calvinism is present but plays an insignificant role in his practical ministry, especially with regard to evangelism, because there is no “good news” in Calvinist soteriology.
 Calvinism ultimately cannot be put into the service of the gospel as “good news.”